IBM/CodeEngine/github-webhook/README.md

 1. An Event Notifications Instance.
 See [docs](https://cloud.ibm.com/docs/event-notifications?topic=event-notifications-en-create-en-instance)
 2. A valid IBM Cloud IAM API Key.
 See [docs](https://cloud.ibm.com/docs/account?topic=account-ibmcloud_commands_iam#ibmcloud_iam_api_key_create)
 3. A Code Engine Project.
 See [docs](https://cloud.ibm.com/docs/codeengine?topic=codeengine-manage-project).
 4. A Code Engine Build.
-This needs no be defined in advance, so that the architecture knows how to rebuild your container image.
+This needs to be defined in advance, so that the architecture knows how to rebuild your container image.
 See [docs](https://cloud.ibm.com/docs/codeengine?topic=codeengine-plan-build).

 ## Try It!